shawnharris1/BaselineVM-Lab/Docs/ROADMAP.md

 ## Long-Term Goals

-- Build a full-featured toolkit for SC-300, CCSP, and related certs
+- Build a full-featured toolkit for SC-300, and related certs
 - Support community contributions and modular extensions
 - Create a versioned release system for lab snapshots and exports
 - Publish educational guides and video walkthroughs